hadisfr/ST3-Java-Autocomplete/README.md

 This package will use your project's folders and the src.zip found with Oracle's JDK installations to provide autocompletions for Java.

 ## Install
-Go to preferences -> Browse Packages
+Go to preferences -> Browse Packages.
-Create a folder named Java-AutoComplete
+Create a folder named Java-AutoComplete.
 Add the files from this git into the folder.

 ## Screenshots